AA/PPS 03.01.13 - Addressing Allegations of Misconduct in Academic Research and Scholarship

 If the RIO determines that the allegations fall under the definition of research misconduct, as set forth above, and are sufficiently credible and specific, the RIO will promptly initiate an inquiry.
 The RIO will provide written notice of the inquiry to the respondent, identifying the research misconduct allegations and any related issues under consideration.

 The purpose of the inquiry is to determine whether there is sufficient evidence of research misconduct to warrant an investigation.
 If a legally sufficient admission of research misconduct is made by the respondent, and all relevant issues are resolved, then misconduct may be determined at the inquiry stage; for Health and Human Services (HHS) and Public Health Services (PHS) cases, the RIO will promptly consult with Research Integrity and Compliance (RIC) at the Department of HHS to determine the next steps that should be taken, including possible joint settlement of the RIC case.

 Sequestration of the Research Records

 All materials relevant to the allegation of research misconduct will be maintained in accordance with 42 CFR 93.317a5.b.

 The RIO will interview the complainant, the respondent, and any key witnesses deemed necessary, as well as examine relevant research records and materials.
-The RIO will consider whether additional expertise, either internal or external, is necessary for the RIO to conduct a proper evaluation of the relevant evidence in the inquiry.
+The RIO will consider whether additional expertise, either internal or external, is necessary to conduct a proper evaluation of the relevant evidence in the inquiry.
 Individuals who might provide such expert advice will be confidentially questioned in advance by the RIO to ensure that they have no real or apparent conflicts of interests (whether personal, family, financial, or professional) with any individual involved in the case.

 INQUIRY REPORT AND DECISION PROCESS PROCEDURES